uwrit/infra-docs/docs/access/ssh.md

 ### Port Forwarding

-Once logged in to the port forwarding tunnel, your command line window will show that you are logged into `remote`.
+Once logged in to the port forwarding tunnel, your command line window will show that you are logged into `db-example`.

-	username@remote $
+	username@db-host $

 > Note: The forwarded port will always be connected to via 'localhost' or 127.0.0.1.
+After connecting with SSH, use appropriate DB software and connect to localhost:<local-port> specified in the .ssh/config file above.

 You won't be using this command line window any further, but you do need to leave this window open.
 When you are done working you will return to this window to exit out of the tunnel connection.
 If you close the command line or "Git Bash" window, it will close your ssh tunnel session.